stbaehr/CSU-Tech-Ready-goes-local-24---SAP-HandsOn/student/quest1.md

 * Open a browser in Incognito Mode

-* Open the ES5 Webgui and `sign in` with user P2008276751 and password provided by your mentors.
+* Open the ES5 Webgui and `sign in` with user Pxxxxxxxx and password provided by your mentors.
  ```http
   https://sapes5.sapdevcenter.com/sap/bc/gui/sap/its/webgui
   ```